Newfoundland and Labrador Route 3A: History

 The first part of the highway opened in 2006 from Route 1 to Kenmount Road.
-In 2018, the second part of the highway from Kenmount Road to Route 60 opened.
+In 2018, the second part of the highway from Kenmount Road to Route 60 opened after long time delays.

 Related route

 Included in phase two of the project was a 1.6 km spur road known as Brier Avenue.
 It connects the freeway with the Columbus Drive portion of The Parkway as well as Old Pennywell Road.

 Brier Avenue begins at a trumpet interchange with Team Gushue Highway and heads through rural wooded areas as a two-lane road.
 It now enters neighbourhoods and has an intersection with Old Pennywell Road, where it widens to four-lanes, shortly before coming to an end at an intersection with Columbus Drive.

 Name

 Team Gushue Highway is named after St. John's native Olympic Curler Brad Gushue when he and his team lead Canada to win a gold medal at the 2006 Winter Olympics.
 There are special curling stone shields placed on the exit signs for the highway along Route 1.